 Jonathan is a two-time winner of Aurora Theater's Global Age Prize, as well as the Edgerton Award, Glickman Award, Bay Area Theater Critics Circle Award, Theater Bay Area Award, and Rella Lossy Award.
 He is a Core Writer at Playwrights' Center, and has been a MacDowell Fellow, a Playwrights Foundation Resident Playwright, and received commissions from Roundabout Theater, La Jolla Playhouse, South Coast Rep, Manhattan Theater Club, and Aurora Theater.

-Di Glazer, ICM
+Di Glazer, CAA

 Asolo Repertory Theatre has announced its 2021-22 season, featuring premieres of two new musicals and three productions in repertory.

 “After a year of immense challenges and hard-won successes, this season is about returning and remaking who we want to become,” artistic director Michael Donald Edwards said in a statement.
 “The result is a challenging and hopeful season full of joy, family, and a reclamation of American identity rooted in compassion for all.”